-So, I suppose the question is more: what is our idea of good food?
+So, the question is more: what is our idea of good food?

-In essence, whatever we cook, I like to ensure it’s something I would like to eat.
+In essence, whatever we cook, we like to ensure it’s something we would like to eat.
 Not only do our customers eat our food but also our staff, our family and our friends, therefore, we do our utmost to provide truly good food.